PfuschExcellence/FlashBang_ARGB/README.md

 FastUpdateBehaviour is a struct containing a ```delta_t``` field and a UpdateBehavior enum with the following variants:
 - skip: If delta t is to small, just continue without doing anything
-- block: If delta t is to small, block until enough time is elapsed
+- block: If delta t is to small, block until enough time has elapsed
 - anyways: Write data to the stripe in any case